Consensas/information-passport/docs/Code.md

 the `ConsensasRSA2021` standard.
 Read more [here](QCompacted.md).

-    ip.crypto.sign(message, private_key, verifier)
+    Promise ip.crypto.sign(JSON message, String private_key, URI verifier)

 * `message` is a JSON record
-* `private_key` is a PEM encoded private key, a string
+* `private_key` is a PEM encoded private key
-* `verifier` is a URL, where the public key certificate chain can be found
+* `verifier` is a URI, where the public key certificate chain can be found

 This returns a promise that resolves to the signed JSON record, which looks like this: